justsml/dans-blog/content/posts/2018-10-06--are-promises-broken/index.md

 <img alt="throwing errors in javascript" src="throwing-errors-in-javascript.png" />

-In order to **get useful details about the line number** and call stack, you must Error instances.
+In order to **get useful details about the line number** and call stack, you must use `Error` instances.
 Throwing strings does not work like in Python or Ruby.

-Making things perhaps more confusing, JavaScript will **seem** to handle `throw "string"`, as you will see the string in any `catch`.
+While JavaScript **seems** to handle `throw "string"`, as you will see the string in your `catch` handler.
+However, the data is all you will see*.
+No prior [stack frames](https://en.wikipedia.org/wiki/Call_stack#Stack_and_frame_pointers) will be included.

 Correct `new Error` examples: